martin12333/marti-onedrive/Eda-f8/AWIKI,f8,markdown/AAAtech_La_Bo.f8.md

 ( https://codedamn.com/playground/fbK0xJacNMUgzpTFUCKir  )

-# vscode markdown
-    "markdown.extension.toc.updateOnSave": false,   // to be lightweight

 # (btw, codedamn playgrounds and labs have a download button ... maybe some of your programs have survived there? e.g.  https://codedamn.com/learn/cpp-language/c-syntax-and-structure/understanding-logical-operators-in-c.cB7CMvBB7ZebGozIMvLbG   )